 11-week journey on the Camino de Santiago

 On Aug.
-15, Geoff Seifert stepped onto a Paris-bound jet, settled into an aisle seat and prepared to buckle up.
+15, Geoff Seifert stepped onto a Paris-bound jet, settled into an aisle seat and prepared to buckle up for his journey on the Camino.
 He had lost so much weight – 77 pounds, already.
 But still, the belt would not quite stretch across his lap.

 About this story

 In late 2011, Geoff Seifert walked 1,000 miles during an 11-week journey on the Camino de Santiago in France and Spain.

 He lost 50 pounds on the walk alone and has shed even more weight while exercising at home in Manteca.

 Seifert weighed 452 pounds in March 2011.
 Today he weighs 325 pounds, with the goal of soon dropping below 300 pounds for the first time in recent memory.

 7 p.m.
 Tuesday at the Stockton REI, 5757 Pacific Ave.
 Information: (209) 957-9479.

 He steeled himself for the uncomfortable question that he knew he must ask the passing flight attendant: